• Skip to primary navigation

 • Bring to a boil, reduce heat to low and simmer for about 45 minutes until chicken is cooked.

 • Lift chicken out with a slotted spoon and cut up into bite size pieces.
+Discard the skin and bones.
 Return chicken to the pot.
 Remove bay leaf.
 Skim off any fat that rises to the top.

-• Spoon desired amount of rice into individual bowls and ladle chicken soup over rice
+• Taste the soup and add salt and pepper as needed.
+Spoon desired amount of rice into individual bowls and ladle chicken soup over rice.

 Notes

-• You can add in other veggies to your own personal taste.
-What will you add?
-Zucchini, spinach, bell peppers?
 How about a squeeze of fresh lemon juice?
 Or a sprig of fresh rosemary or other dried herbs?
-It's up to you.

-• Leftover soup will keep in an airtight container for four to five days.
+How long does this soup keep in the fridge?
+Properly stored in an airtight container, this soup will stay fresh in the refrigerator for up to 3-4 days.
 In fact, when chilled any solidified fat can be easily lifted off.

 did you make this recipe?
 We want to see!
 Take a pic, and tag @glutenfreehomestead on Instagram.